prashantk0001/RuleEngine/README.md

 This Engine can perform logic that you can configure and let's you easily process the same on the input you provide.

+Store your configurable, dynamic Logical Rules written in JSON and apply those Rules on your data to check whether it passes or not.
+This Engine enables you to configure the logic and eliminates the deployment process for critical items.

+A simple scenario would be:
+Let's say you've a predetermined features of a mobile phone.
+You need to determine whether it is a smartphone or a feature phone.

+You can simply write Rule which checks for all the features required for a smartphone & represents a smartphone criteria.

+and then you can list all the features of a phone and apply the smartphone rule on it, if it contains all the features available in a smartphone, outcome will be true.

 # Operators:

 You can use following operators with RuleEngine to perform logic!